 There are numerous beautiful lines in the script (as above), or these for the neckerchief part:

+Don't try to be a wise guy!
+Answer!
 They woke me from my sleep.
 I didn't even have time to put my tie on.

 Your tie or your anarchist's neckerchief? -What neckerchief?